openshift-labs/learn-katacoda/middleware/middleware-kogito/rules/04-ruleunit-rules.md

 [{"name":"Jason","age":18,"adult":true}]
 ```

-Stop the application using `CTRL-C`.
+Stop the application in the first terminal using `CTRL-C`.

 ## Congratulations!